Technion-Kishony-lab/quibbler/README.md

 specifically affected data items are re-calculated upon any upstream parameter changes.

-**See the wiki page for a Getting-started tour and the User manual.**
+**See the Wiki pages for a Getting-started tour and Documentations.**